-338. Plaintiffs bring their first, second, third, fourth, tenth, eleventh, and twelfth causes of action pursuant to California Code of Civil Procedure § 382 on behalf of themselves and on behalf of the following proposed Class, which all Plaintiffs are members of, and Subclasses:
+199. Plaintiffs bring their first, second, third, eighth, ninth, and tenth causes of action pursuant to California Code of Civil Procedure section 382 on behalf of themselves and on behalf of the following proposed Class and Subclasses, each of which Plaintiffs are members:

-Class: All employees and job applicants of Google, who were discriminated against by Google, in California, due to their perceived conservative viewpoints/activities, their race, and/or their gender at any time during the time period beginning four years prior to the filing of the initial complaint on January 8, 2018 through the date of trial in this action ("Class").
+Global Class: All employees of Google discriminated against by Google in California due to their perceived conservative views, their race, and/or their gender at any time during the time period beginning four years prior to the filing of this Complaint through the date of trial in this action ("Class").

-Political Subclass: All employees and job applicants of Google who identified themselves as having conservative viewpoints through their words, actions, and/or conduct, who were discriminated against by Google due to their perceived conservative viewpoints and/or activities, in California, at any time during the time period beginning four years prior to the filing of the initial complaint on January 8, 2018 through the date of trial in this action ("Political Subclass").
+Political Subclass: All employees of Google discriminated against due to their perceived conservative views by Google in California at any time during the time period beginning four years prior to the filing of this Complaint through the date of trial in this action ("Political Subclass").

-Gender Subclass: All employees and job applicants of Google discriminated against by Google in California for being males at any time during the time period beginning one year prior to the filing of the initial complaint on January 8, 2018 through the date of trial in this action ("Gender Subclass").
+Gender Subclass: All employees of Google discriminated against by Google in California for being males at any time during the time period beginning one year prior to the filing of this Complaint through the date of trial in this action ("Gender Subclass").

-Race Subclass: All employees and job applicants of Google discriminated against by Google in California for being Caucasian or Asian at any time during the time period beginning one year prior to the filing of the initial complaint on January 8, 2018 through the date of trial in this action ("Race Subclass").
+Race Subclass: All employees of Google discriminated against by Google in California for being Caucasian at any time during the time period beginning one year prior to the filing of this Complaint through the date of trial in this action ("Race Subclass") (Political Subclass, Gender Subclass, and Race Subclass, collectively referred to as "Subclasses").